Six Steps to Managing an Infection Control Breach

 6. Handle communications and logistical issues.

-6 Steps to Evaluate an Infection Control Breach infographic cover
+Six Steps to Evaluate an Infection Control Breach Infographic

 In 1999, the Institute of Medicine published the now famous report “To Err Is Human,” which dropped a bombshell on the medical community by reporting that up to 98,000 people a year die because of mistakes in hospitals.
 The number was initially disputed but is now widely accepted.
 Medical error is one of the leading causes of death in the U.S. and the rate of harm is even higher.
 According to the World Health Organization, the chance of being harmed while traveling by plane is one in a million, while the chance of being harmed in healthcare is only one in 300.
 Infection control breaches–when there is a failure to follow established infection control procedures that prevent the transmission